 Croatia did what Croatia was meant to do – allowed us to indulge in a few weeks of laid back, easy going travelling.
 The Croatian coastline and islands are every bit as good as the guidebooks say.

 The hardest part of any holiday is leaving and coming home.
 We’re winging our way home with vast libraries of memories (and photos) built up over 3 months travelling the Balkans.
-It’s a fascinating part of the world and it would be quite easy to become a card carrying member of the region.
+It’s a fascinating part of the world and it’d be easy to become a card carrying member of the region.

-One thing that stands out is that the people here in the Balkans have taken some big hits given the complex issues that go with sharing borders but not sharing race, culture, religion; issues that quite frankly confused me at times and forced me to rethink my position on the oft quoted ‘He who travels far knows much’.
+One thing that stands out is that the Balkan people have taken some big hits given the complex issues that go with sharing borders but not sharing race, culture, religion; issues that quite frankly confused me and forced me to rethink my position on the oft quoted ‘He who travels far knows much’.

 The waters while still at the moment, run deep.
 Scratch the shiny tourist surface and you’ll witness Serbia’s rawness over Kosovo and Bosnia and its fear of a greater Albania, as well as Croatia and Bosnia’s fears of a greater Serbia.
 For the moment, this powder keg geographic region is held in check by the promise of EU membership.
 The tradeoff?
 A higher GDP and standard of living that hopefully won’t be compromised by conflict.